-The establishment files relating to 11 food business operations were examined by the audit team.
-The files relating to two establishments in which enforcement action was taken were reviewed.
+The establishment files relating to 12 food business operations were examined by the audit team.
+The file relating to an establishment in which enforcement action was taken was reviewed.
 The records relating to the inspection which gave rise to the enforcement action were examined, as well as the subsequent inspections, in which follow up of the non compliances identified were reviewed.
-It was noted that the last inspection outcomes were minor non compliance and satisfactory for these establishments.
-The establishment files relating to nine other FBOs were examined.
+It was noted that the last inspection outcome for this establishment was minor non compliance.
+The establishment files relating to 11 other FBOs were examined.
 The audit team reviewed non compliances identified and the follow up carried out.

-It was noted that the last inspection outcome for all of these establishments was satisfactory.
+It was noted that the last inspection outcome for six of these establishments was minor non compliance, with an outcome of satisfactory noted from the last inspection in the remaining five establishments.

-Records of official control inspections are maintained by the local authority.
+Excellent records of official control inspections are maintained by the local authority.
 The audit team were advised that a copy of the inspection report, from the triplicate book, is left with the FBO after each inspection.
-This was verified by the audit team in one of the two establishments in which on-site verification was undertaken.
-The audit team noted that information recorded in relation to non compliances was brief, but did contain a relatively clear explanation of the non compliance and required corrective action.
-The audit team observed that these are official control records and noted that more detail would be beneficial.
-Both FBOs confirmed that a verbal explanation in relation to any non compliances which are identified during official control inspections is also provided.
-The audit team noted that both FBOs audited were knowledgeable regarding the non compliances which had been identified during official control inspections.
-The first FBO had commenced corrective actions before the audit team left the establishment.
-The second FBO maintained very good records of corrective actions taken to address non compliances, including a record of the date that the corrective action was complete.
+This was verified by the audit team in the two establishments in which on-site verification was undertaken.
+The audit team noted that both FBOs audited were very knowledgeable regarding the non compliances which had been identified and take corrective action as directed.